Koudela/eArc-eventTree/README.md

 `['init','collect','process','finish']` the event would travel from the `../export` folder to the `../export/init`, to the `../export/init/collect`, to the `../export/init/collect/process` and thereafter to the `../export/init/collect/process/finish` folder.
-If the `destination` is an empty array the `start` folder is also the `destination` folder.
+If the `destination` parameter is an empty array the `start` folder is also the `destination` folder.

 After the `destination` the event behaves as if it performs a [wide search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search) on the